 - New computers should have the latest Operating System version or include a free upgrade to the latest OS version.

 - Get the high-end machines for users such as Engineers, Graphic Designers and anyone that needs a powerful system.

-- Only purchase low-end computers if the system will not be used much or if you’re running in a virtual environment.
+- Only purchase low-end computers if the user is only using a browser to access cloud apps or if you’re running in a virtual environment.

 - Always have a spare computer or two, in case of failure the user will be able to continue business as usual.